 An ISFJ would also gather all of the facts.
-He would approach the cleaning service and explain their shortcomings, spelling out exactly what needed to change and give them one more chance.
+He would approach the cleaning service and explain their shortcomings, spelling out precisely what needed to change and give them one more chance.
 If they failed, the ISFJ would sympathetically let them go.

 - If they are in the mood to care about their appearance, everything will be attended to — hair, nails, toenails, outfit, etc.

 - They will never dress too outlandishly.
-They may have a few imaginative looks but nothing that will cause any controversy.
+They may have a few imaginative looks but nothing that will cause controversy.

 ISFJs want to be appropriate for the occasion but not stand out or cause a stir with their appearance.
 They prefer traditional or conservative styles.
-Their hair will be neatly arranged — short for men and a tidy style for women.
+Their hair will be neatly arranged — short for men and tidy for women.
 Here are some appearance characteristics of ISFJs:

 - They have a rigid daily grooming regime.